chichi88lyang/kasempa-school-management-system/README.md

 This project is licensed under the MIT License.

 🙏 Acknowledgments
-Special thanks to Focus Lyangenda for leading this project and to all contributors who will support the system's growth.
+Special thanks to Chisenatambu Lyangenda for leading this project and to all contributors who will support the system's growth.